vilinski/Testing/README.md

 ## How to use

-Coming as soon as possible...
+Coming as soon as impossible...